-GNWT-ENR submitted a security estimate of \$2,162,561; \$1,142,288 attributed to land and \$1,020,363 attributed to water.
-The cost difference between the security estimates is a result of two items in the RECLAIM model: 'Wells and Facilities' and 'Buildings and Equipment'.
-Also, of note, the GNWT's estimate more evenly splits liability between land and water, while Paramount attributes almost all to land liability.
+GNWT-ENR submitted a security estimate of \$2,510,428; \$1,397,167 attributed to land, and \$1,113,261 attributed to water.
+The cost difference between the security estimates is a result of two items in the RECLAIM model: 'Wells and Facilities' and the 'Buildings and Equipment'.
+Also, of note, the GNWT's estimate more evenly splits liability between land and water, while Paramount's attributes almost all to land liability.

 As detailed in the Public Review section, the jurisdiction of the GNWT or OROGO with respect to surface infrastructure and perceived overlapping security was raised by Paramount.
 As part of the review of the Applications, the GNWT stated that the OROGO PFR is not related to reclamation-related security that the Ministers of ENR and Lands hold under water licences and land use permits, and, therefore, the security requirements of the GNWT and OROGO do not overlap.
-This aligns with previous correspondence from OROGO where they clarified that costs associated with well abandonment, and any other costs associated with site remediation and reclamation are not covered by the PFR.12
+This aligns with previous correspondence from OROGO where they clarified that costs associated with well abandonment, and any other costs associated with site remediation and reclamation are not covered by the PFR.

 On October 8, 2020, the Board invoked paragraph 22(2)(b) of the MVLUR and directed Paramount to submit a revised security estimate along with supporting documentation containing detail on the Project's oil and gas infrastructure (attached).
 The purpose of the direction was to clarify the perceived inaccuracies between the security estimates submitted by the GNWT and Paramount.
-Paramount submitted a letter on October 22, 2020 which provided a summary of the Project's infrastructure and status; however, Paramount did not provide detail on all oil and gas related infrastructure or provide a revised estimate, which did not clarify Paramount's perceived inaccuracies of the GNWT's estimate.
-As part of their response, Paramount indicated the following:
+Paramount submitted a letter on October 22, 2020 which provided a summary of the infrastructure and status of the Project, but, did not provide a revised estimate, and, therefore, did not clarify Paramount's perceived inaccuracies in the GNWT's estimate.
+Paramount indicated the following:

-- They did not have sufficient time to prepare a revised estimate; - They were of the opinion they had engaged with the GNWT through the regulatory and review processes; - Wellbores and wellheads were not included in their estimate submitted in 2019; - All installations and structures subject to approval with OROGO were not included in the estimate submitted in 2019.
-Board staff understand this to mean tanks, vessels, utility lines, buildings, etc.; - Their 2019 estimate included contamination that would have or will occur under OROGOs approval and if Paramount is required to submit a new estimate they would most likely exclude those costs; and - They are uncomfortable taking responsibility for using the RECLAIM model.
+- They did not have sufficient time to prepare a revised estimate; - They were of the opinion they had engaged with the GNWT through the regulatory and review processes; - Wellbores and wellheads were not included in their estimate submitted in 2019; and - They are uncomfortable taking responsibility for using the RECLAIM model.